Music & Choir

 The Music Program at St. John’s

 Three out of four Sundays per month, the St. John’s Adult Choir sings an anthem during the service.
-On the fourth Sunday, special music is performed by invited musicians from our choir, our congregation, our community, or Adam Petersen.
+On the fourth Sunday, special music is performed by invited musicians from our choir, our congregation, our community, or by Adam Petersen.

 St John’s Music Series